Lamentomori/TotalControl/DEV-NOTES.md

 I couldn't find a way that I could integrate into my UI Thread effectively, apparently in C# it's alot harder to asynchronously read/write in different scenarios.
 (I was also using .NET 9)

 # 4/30/2025 - 📉 Hospitalized by Data Persistence

+After spending hours running circles attempting to establish Data Persistence, I stressed myself out to the point of triggering my own anxiety.

+Kind of funny right?
+I have a strong vision for this project, and I really want this to be something that others will find usefull, I've had to mitigate- several problems throughout the development process (e.g Corrupting my `.csproj`, and other anomalies.)

+The combination of my turbulent home life and my failed attempts to establish this, led to a prompt ER visit- where I discovered that I was experiencing a "Panic Attack" due to un-managed stress.
+(I have an auto-immune disease that's labeled as Chronic Asthma, I've lived with this condition for a while: anything that reminds me of that sensation isn't very comforting..)

+I pushed myself where I should've given myself a break.
+I've been going at this non-stop for the past couple days.

+### ⚠️ IMPORTANT ⚠️

+*Mental Health* is _VERY IMPORTANT_ and burn out is unfortunately something that plagues many developers.

+_Remember_: *Persistence is the act of persevering where others would give up.*

+It's alright to take a break, and reflect on what you've been doing.
+Sometimes it's highly beneficial.

+This insight came from my extensive experience in Design.
+I've learned that if you feel like something is missing, it's best to take a break and look at things from another perspective.

+# 5/1/2025 - 200 OK
+☀️😎
+I took a well deserved break, and discovered something that reignited and fueled the very passion I had initially burned out from extensive failure.

+Have you ever heard of [Outpost Firewall Pro](https://en.wikipedia.org/wiki/Outpost_Firewall_Pro)?
+I hadn't until I was in a VC with some peers and this was subsequently brought to my attention!

+It feels like I'm not only supporting the Open-Sourced Community, but also filling the void that [Outpost Firewall Pro](https://en.wikipedia.org/wiki/Outpost_Firewall_Pro) when it was decommissioned.

+> Not to mention this application doesn't require a subscription.
+No Licenses to Bypass and No Reveng Needed for Total Control!

+I really hope this project grows to help others, regardless of their technical experience.

+# 5/2/2025 - Redesign.

+Taking inspiration from [Outpost Firewall Pro](https://en.wikipedia.org/wiki/Outpost_Firewall_Pro), I've decided to inspire the dashboard from their old product, it's almost the same; but with my twists.

+### ⏱️ From 10:30 AM - 02:30 PM
+I worked on prototyping for redesigning and fixing multiple bugs, including but not limited to: Custom Dialog Exceptions (temporarily replaced with MessageBox.Show), and Other issues relating to the redesign.

+### ⏱️ From 04:30 PM - 08:30 PM
+I redesigned `Dashboard.xaml` (properly this time with stackpanels for organization)  and implemented the new design aesthetic for the Dashboard, matching the bootstrapper/loader that preceeds it.

+### 📝 Remember: If you do something right the first time, you won't have to do it again.
+(Do your research, take notes, and attempt to prepare as much as possible.
+It's a good practice to be prepared.)

+> After that, I managed to complete the First Page of the Dashboard: "My Status" (not Dynamically Linked or anything yet..)

+### ⏱️ From 09:45 PM - 11:30 PM
+Working on the Dev-Docs Write-Up, cleaning the clutter from my R/D session, and getting things prepared for a busy day tommorrow!

+### 11:30 🛌💤 Bed Time
+Looking forward to Tomorrow!
+I'm committed to keeping my thought process Open-Sourced.
+I believe it will not only serve testimony for my abilities but also empower those seeking to take on something similar.

+# 5/3/2025 - TBD (TOMORROW)